UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/steering.rst

 *****************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_SteeringActuator`.
+   See the Python reference of this logic brick in :class:`SCA_SteeringActuator`.

 The *Steering Actuator* provides simple pathfinding for an object by moving it towards a target object, with options to seek, flee, or follow a path.
 This actuator will not actually try to avoid obstacles